Want to change your living space a bit? These simple interior design tips from the pros can help!

-If you’re not sure what these mean in practical terms, never fear: we’ve consolidated those 5 simple interior design tips into easy-to-follow advice to help transform your space economically and fairly quickly.
+So what does that mean in practical terms?
+What kind of furniture should you buy?
+Wall art?
+Paint?
+Never fear: we’ve consolidated those 5 simple professional interior design tips into easy-to-follow advice to help transform your space economically and fairly quickly.

-5 Simple Interior Design Tips To Change Your Space
+5 Simple Pro Interior Design Tips To Change Your Space

 1. Mass: Organisation with impact